The follow-up call is where the relationship with your prospect begins.

 Tip #2: Build equity and be remembered

 Here’s another huge tip.
 After every call to a first time prospect, send a thank you card.
-Handwrite a message on small thank you card that simply says, “John, thank you for taking the time speaking with me today.
+Handwrite a message on a small thank you card that simply says, “John, thank you for taking the time to speak with me today.
 I look forward to chatting with you further on the 16th!
-Kind regards. . .”
-No more, no less.
+Kind regards…” No more, no less.

-In today’s fast paced world, a hand written card tells the client that you took the time and the effort to do something a little different.
-At some level this registers in the client’s mind and creates a degree of “equity” in you.
-It differentiates you and it gets remembered.
-And it gives the client a reason to be there when you make you follow up call.
+In today’s fast paced world, a handwritten card tells the client that you took the time and the effort to do something a little different.
+At some level, this registers in the client’s mind and creates a degree of “equity” in you.
+It differentiates you and it gets you remembered.
+And it gives the client a reason to be there when you make your follow-up call.

 If you don’t think a card will get there in time, send an e-mail with the same note.
 Just be aware that an e-mail does not have nearly the same impact as a handwritten note.

 Tip #3: E-mail a reminder and an agenda

 The day before your follow-up call, send an e-mail to your prospect to remind them of your appointment.
 In the subject line, enter the word: “Telephone appointment for August 16th and article of interest.”
 Note that the subject line acts as a reminder, but it is vague enough that the prospect will probably open it.
 There is a hint that maybe the date and time has changed.

 Your e-mail should confirm the date and time of the appointment and then briefly list your agenda:

 “John, the call should only take 10 minutes.
 We’ll review the proposal and I’ll answer any questions.
 And then we’ll determine the next steps, if any.”